Vampire Hunter D: Bloodlust: Plot

+Voice cast

 Production

 The idea for a new Vampire Hunter D film came after there was a fan demand to make a follow-up to Vampire Hunter D (1985).
 Hideyuki Kikuchi was also in favor of this as he had often complained about the "cheapness" in the look of the original film.
 Plans for a new film started in 1997 by director Yoshiaki Kawajiri and production company Madhouse.
-Producer Mataichirō Yamamoto wanted to pick up the rights to Madhouse's Wicked City.
-During the discussion about Wicked City, Yamamoto heard about the new Vampire Hunter D film and wanted to not only get involved with video distribution, but in production and possible theatrical release in America.
+Around the same time, producer Mataichirō Yamamoto wanted to pick up the rights to Madhouse's Wicked City alongside the original Vampire Hunter D film.
+During the discussion about both productions, Yamamoto heard about the new Vampire Hunter D film and wanted to not only get involved with video distribution, but in production, with the goal to give the film a possible theatrical release in America.

 The story of Vampire Hunter D: Bloodlust is based on the third novel in Kikuchi's series D - Demon Deathchase.
 The main character's design is by artist Yoshitaka Amano.
 Amano's art style was matched for the rest of the characters in the film by animation director Yutaka Minowa.
 The animation for the film was created in the Madhouse Studios in Tokyo while the post-production work was done in California.
 The English soundtrack for the film was recorded in 1999 before the Japanese dialogue was finished.
 The film's title of Vampire Hunter D: Bloodlust was a last-minute decision to distinguish it from the first film.

 Release

 Theatrical

 To promote the film, a two-and-a-half-minute-long trailer was finished in 1998 and was shown at American anime fan conventions.
 A work-in-progress print was shown in 2000 at the Fantasia Film Festival in July in Montreal and at the New York Anime Film Festival in October 2000.

 The completed version of the film was only released theatrically in an English-language version.
 On its Japanese theatrical release, it was subtitled in Japanese.
-It premiered on September 23, 2001, in America where it played in six theaters.
+It premiered on September 23, 2001, in America where it played in six theaters before expanding to twelve.
 It grossed $25,521 in this run and $151,086 in total, making it the highest-grossing Japanese film ever in a language other than Japanese.